What’s the most important qualification for any job, the key ingredient of every strong team and the one skill that is indispensable to employers?

 Replace “should” with “could”

-Don’t take yourself too seriously.
+Don’t take yourself too seriously

-If you mess up and say something that falls flat, no problem.
-Acknowledge it, laugh, learn, try something new.
-Because it’s way more fun to speak with someone who’s relaxed and not too obsessed with being right all the time.
+This builds rapport because it’s more fun to speak with someone who’s relaxed and not too obsessed with being right all the time.

 If you forget everything else, just remember one simple thing…

-How you make people feel is more important than what you say.
+How you make people feel is more important than what you say

 You want to help the other person express themselves fully so they can feel more positive about the situation.

-The class will fly by, you’ll have lots of laughs, and you’ll be a better person when you leave.
+Do you think that this approach can improve your personal and professional relationships?
+Please leave a comment 🙂 Give it a try — Training classes at The Second City Toronto The class will fly by, you’ll have lots of laughs, and you’ll be a better person when you leave.

-More posts to improve your communications skills
+More posts to help with your career search

 - Mind hacks to calm your thoughts and feel more confident even if you’re feeling nervous